josefnpat/vapor/README.md

 * Fork [this repo](https://github.com/josefnpat/vapor).
 * Extend the `games.json` with the following data;

-    **Make an [issue](https://github.com/josefnpat/vapor/issues) with all the following information from this step if you don't can't use git and json.**
+    **Make an [issue](https://github.com/josefnpat/vapor/issues) with all the following information from this step if you can't use git and json.**

     * id :      A unique id using only A-Z, a-z, underscores and dashes.
     * name :    The name of your game.